Pooja1319/Rakthelp/README.md

 - Can Update Unit Of Particular Blood Group.

+### For admin login use the credentials username:- admin , password :- 12345678 , for test purpose on hosted URl

 ### Donor
 - Donor can create account by providing basic details.
 - After Login, Donor can donate blood, After approval from admin only, blood will be added to blood stock.